freeletics/freeletics-gradle-plugins/plugins/monoREADME.md

 default-testing-compile = [ ... ]
 # any dependency in this bundle is automatically added to all modules as testRuntimeOnly dependency
 default-testing-runtime = [ ... ]
+# any dependency in this bundle is automatically added to all modules as lintChecks dependency
+default-lint = [ ... ]
 ```

 ## `app`